-In this principle, RNs/NPs work collaboratively with clients and are sensitive to and respectful of their needs.
-To achieve this, RNs/NPs are expected to:
+RNs/NPs work collaboratively with clients and are sensitive to and respectful of their needs.
+RNs/NPs are expected to:

-- 1.1 treat clients with respect, empathy, and compassion. - 1.2 provide client-centred care, prioritizing clients' health and well-being in the therapeutic nurse-client relationship. - 1.3 act in clients' best interests by respecting their autonomy, care preferences, choices and decisions, including their right to seek additional advice. - 1.4 respect clients' rights and involve and support clients in making care decisions. - 1.5 listen and respond to clients' concerns by collaborating with clients and any person or community the client wants involved in their care. - 1.6 maintain clients' privacy and dignity, regardless of where the client receives care or its method of delivery.
-This includes after the nurse-client relationship ends. - 1.7 communicate with clients clearly and timely. - 1.8 obtain informed consent from clients, or from their substitute decision-makers when clients are unable to do so according to relevant federal and/or provincial legislation. - 1.9 include principles of harm reduction into client care plans. - 1.10 identify when their own personal beliefs conflict with a client's care plan, and provide safe, compassionate, and timely care to those clients, until other arrangements are in place.
+- treat clients with respect, empathy, and compassion.
+1.1 - 1.2 provide client-centred care, prioritizing clients' health and well-being in the therapeutic nurseclient relationship. - 1.3 act in clients' best interests by respecting their autonomy, care preferences, choices and decisions, including their right to seek additional advice. - 1.4 respect clients' rights and involve and support clients in making care decisions. - 1.5 listen and respond to clients' concerns by collaborating with clients and any person or community the client wants involved in their care. - 1.6 maintain clients' privacy and dignity, regardless of where the client receives care or its method of delivery.
+This includes after the nurse-client relationship ends. - 1.7 communicate with clients clearly and timely. - obtain informed consent from clients, or from their substitute decision-makers when clients are unable to do so according to relevant federal and/or provincial legislation. - 1.9 include principles of harm reduction into client care plans. - 1.10 identify when their own personal beliefs conflict with a client's care plan, and provide safe, compassionate, and timely care to those clients, until other arrangements are in place.